 Vibrating Tarot is a forthcoming 90 card Tarot deck featuring iconic, body-safe, globally renowned award winning adult pleasure products, showcased upon Pamela Colman Smith’s original Tarot backgrounds, illustrated over 100 years ago.

-Most of the artwork has been completed and we are hoping to launch on Kickstarter in May 2024 with the support of each company showcased in the artwork.
+Most of the artwork has been completed and we are hoping to launch our crowdfunding campaign in early to mid 2024 with the support of each company showcased in the artwork.

 Our new deck of cards builds upon the traditional Tarot themes, transforming the essence of the deck as a whole as it pays homage to many different worlds that explore sex-positivity, LGBTQ+ visibility, and BDSM/kink friendly themes.